keshavadilwali/footseer/README.md

 <h2> Improving Model Performance </h2>
 We note that the accuracies of our models are not ideal, which might suggest that more parameters should be added to the models.
 Such parameters could be metrics for team performance, metrics for player performance at a given position (striker, midfielder, defender), weather conditions etc. Other classification techniques such as Naïve Bayes or Random Forest can also be explored.

+<h2> Project Team </h2>
-Project by - Keshava Dilwali, Yingqiu Lee, Srijan Kumar, Claudio Flores (Columbia University)
+Keshava Dilwali, Yingqiu Lee, Srijan Kumar, Claudio Flores (Columbia University)